12 Tips to Take the Perfect Photos of Your Property

 A wide-angle lens is your best bet.
 They can capture more of the room than a regular, zoom lens.

 Shooting in a corner or from a doorway provides a realistic perspective of your space.
-Doing this will add scale and dimensionality to your image, while photographing a blank wall head-on can often make the space feel cramped.
-Try to keep the camera at the ideal height of 4-5 feet, and you should be good to go!
+Doing this will add scale and dimensionality to your image while photographing a blank wall head-on can often make the space feel cramped.
+When capturing the whole space, try to keep the camera at the ideal height of 4-5 feet, and you should be good to go!

 8 – Avoid Blurry Photos

-The is the best way to avoid blurry images and to keep the photos straight and consistent.
+The best way to avoid blurry images is to keep the photos straight and consistent.
 If you have any trouble maintaining a steady shot, consider using a tripod.

-This is one of the main reasons many apartment marketing agencies hire a professional photographer to take photos of properties so that they can rent more quickly.
+This is one of the main reasons many apartment marketing agencies hire a professional photographer to take photos of properties so that they can get high-quality photos and rent the units more quickly.

 9 – Take Many, Many Photos!